-As of June 30, 2020, the Company has devoted substantially all of its efforts to product development, raising capital, and building infrastructure and has not realized revenues from its planned principal operations.
+As of June 30, 2021, the Company has devoted substantially all its efforts to product development, raising capital, and building infrastructure and has not realized revenues from its planned principal operations.
 The Company has incurred operating losses since inception.
-As of June 30, 2020, the Company had an accumulated deficit of \$170.8 million.
+As of June 30, 2021, the Company had an accumulated deficit of \$193.1 million.
 The Company anticipates that it will continue to incur net losses into the foreseeable future as it continues the development and commercialization of its product candidates and works to develop additional product candidates through research and development programs.
-At June 30, 2020, the Company had cash and cash equivalents of \$14.5 million.
-Based on the Company's current business plan, management believes that there is substantial doubt as to whether existing cash and cash equivalents will be sufficient to meet its obligations as they become due within one year from the date these financial statements are issued.
-The Company's ability to execute its operating plan through the second quarter of 2021 and beyond depends on its ability to obtain additional funding through equity offerings, debt financings, or potential licensing and collaboration arrangements.
-The accompanying unaudited condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business.
-However, the Company's current working capital, anticipated operating expenses and net losses, and the uncertainties surrounding its ability to raise additional capital as needed, as discussed below, raise substantial doubt about its ability to continue as a going concern for a period of one year following the date that these financial statements are issued.
-The unaudited condensed consolidated financial statements do not include any adjustments for the recovery and classification of assets or the amounts and classification of liabilities that might be necessa
+As of June 30, 2021, the Company had cash and cash equivalents of \$25.6 million.
+Based on the Company's current business plan, management believes that existing cash and cash equivalents will be sufficient to fund the Company's obligations for a period in excess of one year from the date of issuance of these financial statements.

-The Company plans to continue to fund its losses from operations through its existing cash and cash equivalents, as well as through future equity offerings, debt financings, other third party funding, and potential licensing or collaboration arrangements.
-In addition, the Company may fund its losses from operations through the common stock purchase agreement the Company entered into with Aspire Capital Fund, LLC (Aspire Capital) in October 2019, as amended in April 2020, for the purchase of up to \$15.0 million of the Company's common stock over the 30 month period of the purchase agreement, \$11.7 million of which remained available for sale as of June 30, 2020 and/or the Capital on DemandTM Sales Agreement (the Sales Agreement) the Company entered into with JonesTrading Institutional Services LLC (JonesTrading) in September 2018, as amended in February 2019, pursuant to which the Company could sell, at its option, up to an aggregate of \$11.6 million of the Company's common stock, \$4.2 million of which remained available for sale as of June 30, 2020, subject to limitations on the amount of securities the Company may sell under its effective registration statement on Form S-3 within any 12 month period.
+The Company plans to continue to fund its losses from operations through its existing cash and cash equivalents, as well as through future equity offerings, debt financings, other third-party funding, and potential licensing or collaboration arrangements.
+In addition, the Company may fund its losses from operations through the common stock purchase agreement the Company entered into with Aspire Capital in October 2019, as amended in April 2020, for the purchase of up to \$15.0 million of the Company's common stock over the 30 month period of the purchase agreement, \$5.4 million of which remained available for sale as of June 30, 2021 and/or the Capital on DemandTM Sales Agreement (the Sales Agreement) the Company entered into with JonesTrading in December 2020, pursuant to which the Company may sell, at its option, up to an aggregate of \$50.0 million of the Company's common stock, all of which remained available for sale as of June 30, 2021.
 There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to the Company.
 As a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
-If the equity and credit markets continue to deteriorate, it may make any additional debt or equity financing more difficult, more costly and more dilutive.
+If the equity and credit markets continue to deteriorate, it may make any additional debt or equity financing more difficult, more costly, and more dilutive.
 Even if the Company raises additional capital, it may also be required to modify, delay or abandon some of its plans, which could have a material adverse effect on the Company's business, operating results and financial condition, and the Company's ability to achieve its intended business objectives.
-Any of these actions could materially harm the Company's business, results of operations, and future prospects.
+Any of these actions could materially harm the Company's business, results of operations, and